underworldcode/UWGeodynamics/docs/source/User Guide.rst

 The Jupyter notebook
 --------------------

-The Jupyter_ notebook provides a powerfull environment for the development and analysis of Underworld model.
+The Jupyter_ notebook provides a powerful environment for the development and analysis of Underworld models.
 *Underworld* and *UWGeodynamics* recommend using Jupyter notebooks for the development of geodynamic models.